YuukiARIA/LambdaMagica/Lambda/lambda-magica/readme.en.txt

     :conv         - toggle data abstraction mode
     :q            - quit interpreter

+  [NOTE] Although these are available in CUI mode, some of these became disabled in GUI mode.
+  In current version, only :? :f :l :c :pwd :q are available in the input field.
+  Other settings are configured by checkboxes instead of commands.

 4. Versions

+- ver 3.72 (December 4, 2012)
+  fix auto-mode problem
+  fix wrong eta-reduction such as \f.fx --> f change transition presentation according to the kind of reduction

 - ver 3.71 (November 29, 2012)
   add step-backward